Unsung Hero Awards

 Nominees must be below the level of “director” and may not have received the award during the previous year.
 Undergraduate students are not eligible for this award.

 Outstanding Organization Advisor Award

 Honors an organizational advisor who has contributed outstanding service to an organization.
-The service provided by the nominee must be voluntary, non-compensated activities at Lynchburg College.
+The service provided by the nominee must be voluntary, non-compensated activities at University of Lynchburg.

 Honors a student and a recognized organization who have contributed outstanding service to the campus.
 The service provided by the nominee should be voluntary, non-compensated activities at the College.